-How Much Does It Cost to Run Microwave?
+How Much Does It Cost to Run a Microwave?

 A microwave draws around 1,000 watts but only for minutes at a time, so its cost per use is tiny.
 At the US-average rate of 16.5¢/kWh, running a microwave costs about $2.51/month ($30.08/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.